The goals of TriRating are as follows:

 When processing a race, the first thing that is calculated is the race adjustment.

-The race adjustment is the average difference between the expected finishing time (based on the athlete and course ratings) and the actual finishing time.
+The race adjustment is the average difference between the expected finishing time (based on an athlete’s rating) and the actual finishing time.

 Race adjustments > 0 mean that the race was faster than expected, <0 that the race was slow.